 - Denies a claim you think should have been paid

 - Says it can’t pay a bill because it doesn’t have the paperwork, even after you’ve submitted it several times

 - Raises your rates without giving a reason

 - Goes out of business, leaving several of your claims outstanding

 Most HCSMs have a formal appeals process you can use if you think the HCSM has treated you unfairly.
-However, these appeals are purely internal; they’re not backed up by any state or local law.
-If your appeal is rejected, your only recourse is a costly lawsuit you have no assurance of winning.
+However, these appeals are purely internal.
+They don’t have any state or local law to back them up.
+If the HCSM rejects your appeal, your only recourse is a costly lawsuit you have no assurance of winning.

 When You Might Benefit From a Health Care Sharing Ministry

 Although HCSMs don’t offer the same benefits as insurance, that doesn’t mean they’re useless.
 They can provide a safety net of sorts for people who, for one reason or another, cannot use a traditional insurance plan.